Do you need marketing ideas for small business?

 Why: You can piggyback off the success of another story – it means you don’t need to do all the leg work, you can share in another businesses or event’s media coverage.

 How: Look for a breaking news story relevant to your business and target market, and think of how you could add a fresh angle for a journalist.
+Think how you could help a reporter out.
 Find the contact details for your target journalist and pitch them your new angle.
 There are daily opportunities for this type of media story – you simply need to latch onto one of them.
 Here are some public relations examples for inspiration.

 Enter business awards